charlieburd/bikesharing/README.md

 ## Overview

-#### The Bikesharing Analysis was to look at th bikesharing company, Citibike, in NYC for Aug '19 and see if there is data to support creating a bikesharing company in Des Moines, Iowa.
+#### The Bikesharing Analysis was to look at the bikesharing company, Citibike, in NYC for Aug '19 and see if there is data to support creating a bikesharing company in Des Moines, Iowa.

 ## Results